- Choosing the Right College/University

 Finding the right college/university that fits your individual needs and your career goals is very important.
-The Child Life Council website lists important considerations when choosing a college/university.
+The Association of Child Life Professionals website lists important considerations when choosing a college/university.
 Click here for help when choosing an academic program.

 In Wisconsin, there are two programs that focus on Child Life coursework.
 Specific coursework in Child Life will help prepare you for your internship and the Child Life Certification Exam.
-The Education Committee of the Child Life Council recommends classes in specific content areas.
+The Education Committee of the Association of Child Life Professionals recommends classes in specific content areas.
 It is strongly recommended that you attend a college/university that offers a degree in Child Life or closely related field.

 The highly recommended program in Wisconsin: